ArtifactDB/chihaya.js-docker/README.md

 export PATH="${NODEBIN}:${PATH}"
 ```

-The `/chihaya.js/` directory contains the **chihaya.js** code, along with the pre-built `build/` subdirectory containing an initial CMake build.
+The `/chihaya.js/` directory contains a copy of the **chihaya.js** repository, along with a `build/` subdirectory containing an initial CMake build.